-4. CRITICAL ACCOUNTING JUDGEMENT AND KEY SOURCES OF ESTIMATION UNCERTAINTY
+5. KEY SOURCES OF ESTIMATION UNCERTAINTY

-In the process of applying the Group's accounting policies, which are described in note 3, the directors of the Company have made various judgements and estimates about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
+In the process of applying the Group's accounting policies, which are described in note 4, the directors of the Company have made various estimates about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
 The estimates are based on historical experience, expectations of future and other information that are considered to be relevant.
 Actual results may differ from these estimates.